-Weighing in at 12.8kg (28lbs 4oz), the Roland RD64 is surprisingly heavier than a Nord Electro 4HP but still fairly easy for one person to move.
+Weighing in at 12.8kg (28lbs 4oz), the Roland RD64 digital piano is surprisingly heavier than a Nord Electro 4HP but still fairly easy for one person to move.
 Due to the compact 64-note weighted keyboard, it will also fit into smaller vehicles (again like the E4HP).

 We're not too keen on the RD64's looks: it's boxy and a bit plasticky with lots of wasted space on the top panel and underneath the keyboard.
 On the positive side, the buttons, casing and switch gear feel solid.